Becoming mentally tough isn't an easy process. People weren't just born with that characteristic. It was learned and practiced.

 Why is it that so many people are blown away by people who seem to be born with some other unworldly gift?

-Tiger Woods didn’t just come out of the womb with a golf club in his hand although he just about started the sport at the same time.
+Tiger Woods didn't just come out of the womb with a golf club in his hand.
+That being said, he started about as early as anyone could.

 He has practiced the same strokes over and over again, thousands of times over many hours.